chrisblossom/backtrack/docs/configuration/file-manager.md

              *
              * After modified, updated source files will
              * have the name .eslintrc.js-latest.js
+             *
-             * This file can be deleted, but will be recreated
+             * If the file is deleted it will be recreated
-             * if the source file is changed again.
+             * with the latest source file.
              */
             allowChanges: ['.eslintrc.js'],

+            /**
+             * Allow changes and completely ignore
+             * source file updates to .prettierrc.js
+             *
+             * If the file is deleted it will be recreated
+             * with the latest source file.
+             */
+            ignoreUpdates: ['.prettierrc.js'],
         },

         {